Eight ways to increase your company's sales tax audit risk

-3. Keep only paper copies of relevant documents.
+3. Only keep paper copies of relevant tax documents

 Documenting processes, certificates, exemptions, and sales tax holidays, and etc. requires a more comprehensive approach than keeping paper copies in a file cabinet in the back office.
 Provisions for sales and use tax compliance are often made on the fly, or in reaction to an audit notice.
 Without an overarching strategy, companies are often unable to provide sufficient documentation at the time of audit.
 These oversights cost businesses dearly.